dipinsankar1/CounterApp/README.md

  # Save/maintain the counters of each page on Firebase Firestore
  #  Reopen the app, it displays the counter, corresponding to respective page, from database.
 The counter defaults to 0.
  # Appbar refresh icon used for reset counter.

+ ## Requirments
+ * Any Operating System (ie. MacOS X, Linux, Windows)
+ * Any IDE with Flutter SDK installed (ie. Android Studio, VSCode,IntelliJ etc)
+ * Clone the repository with the 'clone' command, or just download the zip.
+ * Install dependencies from pubspec.yaml by running 'flutter packages get' from the project root.
+ * You are done with installing the packages, the errors are corrected and you can run the project.

 ## Getting Started